-Founded in 1989, Posse identifies public high school students with extraordinary academic and leadership potential who may be overlooked by traditional college selection processes.
+Founded in 1989, The Posse Foundation identifies, recruits and trains individuals with extraordinary leadership potential.
+Posse Scholars receive full-tuition leadership scholarships from Posse’s partner colleges and universities.
 Posse extends to these students the opportunity to pursue personal and academic excellence by placing them in supportive, multicultural teams—Posses—of 10 students.
 Posse partner colleges and universities award Posse Scholars four-year, full-tuition leadership scholarships.

 Once selected, Posse Scholars enroll in a 32-week training program during their senior high school year.
 They arrive on campus academically prepared and motivated to foster positive social change.